William Saliba: 2023–24

-On 7 July 2023, Saliba signed a new long-term deal with the club until 2028, and was given the number 2 shirt.
+On 7 July 2023, Saliba signed a new long-term deal with the club until 2028 and was given the number 2 shirt.
+After coming through Arsenal’s pre-season campaign unscathed, Saliba made his competitive first-team comeback since recovering from his back injury on 6 August, as the Gunners beat Manchester City 4–1 on penalties after a 1–1 draw in the Community Shield at Wembley Stadium.
 In the 2023–24 season, he became the first Arsenal outfield player who played every minute (3,420) of a season for the club in the Premier League era.
+Saliba scored twice this season, both times in Premier League wins for Arsenal.
+His first was against Burnley (3–1) on 11 November 2023.
+He then scored the first goal in a 6–0 thrashing of West Ham United at London Stadium on 11 February 2024.

+2024–25

-He received the first red card of his professional career in a 2–0 loss at the Vitality Stadium on 19 October 2024, when he was shown a straight red (Arsenal's third dismissal in their opening eight league matches of the 2024–25 season) for taking down Bournemouth striker Evanilson on the halfway line in what was controversially deemed by referee Robert Jones to be a clear goal-scoring opportunity.
+Saliba received the first red card of his professional career in a 2–0 loss at the Vitality Stadium on 19 October 2024, when he was shown a straight red (Arsenal's third dismissal in their opening eight league matches of the 2024–25 season) for taking down Bournemouth striker Evanilson on the halfway line in what was controversially deemed by referee Robert Jones to be a clear goal-scoring opportunity.
 On 4 December 2024, Saliba scored his first goal of the 2024–25 campaign, deflecting in Thomas Partey's header against Manchester United in the 2–0 victory.
-He scored again that week against Fulham, this time in a 1–1 draw at the Craven Cottage.
+He scored again that week against Fulham, this time in a 1–1 draw at Craven Cottage.

+2025–26

 On 30 September 2025, Saliba signed a new long-term deal with the club until 2030.
+He scored his only goal of the season on 1 March 2026, in Arsenal’s 2–1 win against their west London rivals Chelsea.
+He played a key role in helping his team win the Premier League title after a 22-year wait and reach their second-ever Champions League final.